 Throughout the Trust Center, these services are referred to as the “A360 Managed Services.”
 The information in this Trust Center does not apply to Autodesk services not listed above.
 In addition, the Trust Center does not apply to services labeled “Beta” or “Technology Preview” or to any service provided by third parties, including third-party services that A360 Managed Services may enable access to or use of but that are not provided by Autodesk.
 Over time, other services provided by Autodesk may be added to this list as we continue to coordinate our infrastructure and operations.
 We encourage you to check back for updates.
 (View terms of service for Autodesk services not listed above.)

-Autodesk Security Operations is responsible for the daily operation of the Autodesk 360 Managed Services.
+Autodesk Security Operations is responsible for the daily operation of the A360 Managed Services.
 Members of the team belong to these professional organizations and have the following certifications:

-For the Autodesk 360 Managed Services, the Autodesk Security Operations team may:
+For the A360 Managed Services, the Autodesk Security Operations team may:

-Autodesk Security Operations requires that U.S. accounting firms conducting audits on the Autodesk 360 Managed Services be accredited by the American Institute of Certified Public Accountants (AICPA).
+Autodesk Security Operations requires that U.S. accounting firms conducting audits on the A360 Managed Services be accredited by the American Institute of Certified Public Accountants (AICPA).